Primary 1/2 Newsletter, January - March 2021

-PE - the class has PE on a Wednesday and every other Tuesday.
+PE - the class has PE on a Tuesday this term.
+Please send your child’s gym bag in on a Tuesday and ensure that your child has different gym shoes from their outdoor shoes.
 In addition, the school follows the ‘Daily Mile’ programme to encourage outside activity every day.
 Please send your child prepared for all weathers.

 Monday: Gaelic - the class has a Gaelic lesson once a week with our Gaelic Miss McPhee.

-Thursday: Music - the class has a music lesson once a week with our specialist, Mrs Daily.
-In addition, children will be singing outside as much as possible.
+Friday: Music - the class has a music lesson once a week with our specialist, Mrs Barrie.

 Picking up /dropping off - please let me know if someone other than Mum or Dad is going to be picking up your child.
 Thank you.